william-wei0/william-wei0/README.md

 - I graduated from New York University (NYU) in 2025 with a Bachelor's in Biomolecular Science and minors in Computer Science and Mathematics.

-- During my time at NYU, I've worked as a Computer Vision Research Assistant at [Garetz and Hartman Research Laboratory](https://wp.nyu.edu/hartmanlab/category/people/) in 2024 where I developed a YOLOv11-based CNN to track and automatically measure the shape and size of microscopic crystals produced by non-photochemical laser-induced nucleation.
+- During my time at NYU, I've worked as a Computer Vision Research Assistant at [Garetz and Hartman Research Laboratory](https://wp.nyu.edu/hartmanlab/category/people/) in 2024 where I developed a YOLOv11-based CNN to track and automatically measure the shape and size of microscopic crystals produced by non-photochemical laser-induced nucleation (NPLIN).

 - I've also worked as a course assistant for New York University's Department of Chemical and Biomolecular Engineering where I deployed a full-stack website educational website including interactive simulations of quantum mechanics to help students interact with concepts.